- An international charity based in the UK

 Our events include…

-- around the UK, local teams plan and run Limmud events; there are regional Limmud communities in Birmingham and the West Midlands, Bristol and the South West, Cambridge, Harrow, Hull, Leeds, Liverpool, Manchester and the Thames Valley.
+- Around the UK, local teams plan and run Limmud events; there are regional Limmud communities in Birmingham and the West Midlands, Bristol and the South West, Cambridge, Harrow, Hull, Leeds, Liverpool, Manchester and the Thames Valley.
 Click here for a list of all regional events in the UK.

 - There are now more than 80 Limmud communities running events across the world